achxkloel/wokwi-app/README.md

 ## Client

 Wokwi client application using DHT22 sensor, which measures temperature and humidity.
-These two values are checked every two seconds and if one of them changes, the data is sent to the server.
+These two values are checked every 10 seconds and if one of them changes, the data will be sent to the server.

-Originally, the client had another option.
-There is a button connected to the circuit.
-When the user press and hold it, the diode lights up and the server receives a message about this diode.
+Also all information shown on display.

+Each function run asynchronous.
+HTTP requests via `urequests` library don't support async/await functionality, so after every request all of the remaining tasks are waiting for request to be completed.

 ## Mock server